 Travel

 Clients will first fly to Anchorage (ANC) and overnight at a hotel.
-The following morning, they must take a rental car and drive approximately six hours to the outfitter’s main lodge.
+The following morning, they must take a rental car and drive approximately five and a half hours to the outfitter’s main lodge.
 The driving directions are easy to follow and scenic.
 The first five hours are paved highway, with the last 45 miles on gravel road with several small stream crossings better-suited for AWD or 4WD vehicles.
 Clients should plan their arrival at the main lodge for the early afternoon hours the day prior to the actual start of their hunt.
 Once at the lodge, the rental car will be parked and left for the duration of the trip along with any equipment items not needed in the field.
 Rifles will be checked at an on-site 100-yard rifle range before hunters and their gear are transferred into the outfitter’s own plane and flown into the field the same afternoon (weather permitting) to meet their guides to start hunting the following morning.
 Any accommodations and meals at the outfitter’s main lodge either before or after the hunt are included.
-Observers are welcome to come along and stay at the main lodge for the duration of the hunt for $250 per day with meals included.
+Observers are welcome to come along and stay at the main lodge for the duration of the hunt at a discounted rate of $150 per day with all meals included.
 The main lodge offers basic WIFI, TV, hot showers, laundry, freezers, and good food, and great conversation with some of the best people you will find in the hunting industry.

 Trophy/Meat Shipping